-In enforcing this Section, the Medical Disciplinary Board, upon a showing of a possible violation, may compel any individual licensed to practice under this Act, or who has applied for licensure or a permit pursuant to this Act, to submit to a mental or physical examination, or both, as required by and at the expense of the Department.
-The examining physician or physicians shall be those specifically designated by the Disciplinary Board.
-The Medical Disciplinary Board or the Department may order the examining physician to present testimony concerning this mental or physical examination of the licensee or applicant.
-No information shall be excluded by reason of any common law or statutory privilege relating to communication between the licensee or applicant and the examining physician.
+1 medicine in all of its branches, licensed chiropractic 2 physicians, licensed clinical psychologists, licensed clinical social workers, licensed clinical professional counselors, and 3 other professional and administrative staff.
+Any examining 4 5 physician or member of the multidisciplinary team may require any person ordered to submit to an examination and evaluation 6 7 pursuant to this Section to submit to any additional 8 supplemental testing deemed necessary to complete any 9 examination or evaluation process, including, but not limited to, blood testing, urinalysis, psychological testing, or 10 11 neuropsychological testing.
+The Disciplinary Board, the 12 Licensing Board, or the Department may order the examining physician or any member of the multidisciplinary team to 13 provide to the Department, the Disciplinary Board, or the 14 Licensing Board any and all records, including business 15 16 records, that relate to the examination and evaluation, 17 including any supplemental testing performed.
+The Disciplinary Board, the Licensing Board, or the Department may order the 18 examining physician or any member of the multidisciplinary team 19 20 present testimony concerning this examination evaluation of the licensee, permit holder, or applicant, 21 22 including testimony concerning any supplemental testing or 23 documents relating to the examination and evaluation.
+No 24 information, report, record, or other documents in any way 25 related to the examination and evaluation shall be excluded by 26 reason of any common law or statutory privilege relating to licensee, permit holder, communication between the applicant and the examining physician or any member of the multidisciplinary team.
+No authorization is necessary from the licensee, permit holder, or applicant ordered to undergo an evaluation and examination for the examining physician or any member of the multidisciplinary team to provide information, reports, records, or other documents or to provide testimony regarding the examination and evaluation.
 The individual to be examined may have, at his or her own expense, another physician of his or her choice present during all aspects of the examination.
-Failure of any individual to submit to mental or physical examination, when directed, shall be grounds for suspension of his or her license until such time as the individual submits to the examination if the Disciplinary Board finds, after notice and hearing, that the refusal to submit to the examination was without reasonable cause.
-If the Disciplinary Board finds a physician unable to practice because of the reasons set forth in this Section, the Disciplinary Board shall require such physician to submit to care, counseling, or treatment by physicians approved or designated by the Disciplinary Board, as a condition for continued, reinstated, or renewed licensure to practice.
+Failure of any individual to submit to mental or physical examination and evaluation, or both, when directed, shall result in an automatic suspension, without hearing, until such time as the individual submits to the examination.
+If the Disciplinary Board or Licensing Board finds a physician unable to practice following an examination and evaluation because of the reasons set forth in this Section, the Disciplinary Board or Licensing Board shall require such physician to submit to care, counseling, or treatment by physicians, or other health care professionals, approved or designated by the Disciplinary Board, as a condition for issued, continued, reinstated, or renewed licensure to practice.
 Any physician, whose license was granted pursuant to Sections 9, 17, or 19 of this Act, or, continued, reinstated, renewed, disciplined or supervised, subject to such terms, conditions or restrictions who shall fail to comply with such terms, conditions or restrictions, or to complete a required program of care, counseling, or treatment, as determined by the Chief Medical Coordinator or Deputy Medical Coordinators, shall be referred to the Secretary for a determination as to whether the licensee shall have their license suspended immediately, pending a hearing by the Disciplinary Board.
 In instances in which the Secretary immediately suspends a license under this Section, a hearing upon such person's license must be convened by the Disciplinary Board within 15 days after such suspension and completed without appreciable delay.
-The Disciplinary Board shall have the authority to review the subject physician's record of treatment and counseling regarding the impairment, to the extent permitted by applicable federal statutes and regulations safeguarding the confidentiality of medical records.
+The Disciplinary Board shall have the authority to review the subject physician's record of treatment and counseling regarding the impairment, to the extent permitted by applicable statutes and regulations safequarding confidentiality of medical records.